-Basic service information from Henderson.1 Details, including his capture at Sharpsburg, from detailed research by Barry Truluck in Hartsfield's Consolidated Service Records (via Fold3), the 1870 US Census for Oglethorpe, GA, and US Federal Census Mortality Schedules, 1850-1885.
+Basic service information from Henderson.1 Details, including his capture at Sharpsburg, from detailed research by Barry Truluck in Hartsfield's Compiled Service Records (via Fold3), the 1870 US Census for Oglethorpe, GA, and US Federal Census Mortality Schedules, 1850-1885.
 His gravesite is on Findagrave.

 He married 19 year old Sarah Jane (Sally) Barnett in 1863 and she died young, not yet 33 years old, in 1877.